Common Questions About Our Fee-Only Advisory Service

 -

-No. We have limited trading authority only.
-We can buy and sell securities inside your account, but we cannot withdraw funds or transfer them anywhere.
-You are the only person who can move money out of your account.
-This is a structural safeguard built into the custodial arrangement at Interactive Brokers, not a policy we could waive.
+No. We have limited trading authority: we can buy and sell securities inside your account, but we can't withdraw funds or transfer them anywhere.
+You're the only person who can move money out.
+IBKR's custodial setup enforces this at the account level.

 -